werpuc/IAOPeptideReader/README.md

 - [ ] List uploaded files.
 - [ ] Add summary table with coverage and other statistics (where to place it?).
 - [ ] Check input files whether there is more than one protein and state combination per file.
-- [ ] Add an integration and pass customization parameters from R to the JS plot.
 - [ ] Report generation (embed JS plot, add summary table, create a template).

 ### JavaScript
-- [ ] Create a simple mock-up plot with customizable elements like: colors, axes labels, title etc.
+- [x] Create a simple mock-up plot with customizable elements like: colors, axes labels, title etc.
 - [ ] Develop a final plot version and implement it.
 - [ ] Saving plot to `.svg` file.